Owner Representation · Project Leadership

-- You want leadership without full delegation
+- You need leadership in place, not full delegation

 - Final authority on all major decisions